 As Keith Johnstone reminds us, people choose to participate or not for their own good reasons.
 Respect their choice, while making it as easy and safe as possible for them to take the risk of trying something new.

 Remember kindergarten?
-O.K., I barely do either, but when I go into my local elementary school to read to the kids, I see ground rules like these posted on the classroom walls.
-The teachers create them for the younger classes, and I’m told that the Junior High comes up with their own ground rules (probably with some judicious teacher input).
+O.K., I barely do either.
+But when I go into my local elementary school to read to the kids, I see ground rules like these posted on the classroom walls.
+The teachers create them for the younger classes, and I’m told that the Junior High comes up with their own (probably with some judicious teacher input).
 So it seems that explicit ground rules are useful in the pre-adult classroom.

-Moving to the adult world, professional facilitators who work for more than a few hours with a group or team will usually have the members establish their own ground rules, not only because group-developed ground rules handle the specific needs of the group, but also because the process of development creates buy-in for the rules that are chosen.
+Moving to the adult world, professional facilitators who work for more than a few hours with a group or team will usually have the members establish their own ground rules.
+Why?
+There are two reasons.
+First, because group-developed ground rules handle the specific needs of the group.
+And second, the process of development creates buy-in for the chosen rules.

 Here’s why the right explicit ground rules will improve your conference.